kevin-valerio/APITranslator/README.md

 ## Usage

 /!\ Coming soon /!\ , you can see for now the `test/` folder where there is an example.

+## DeepL Configuration
+### Get your DeepL API Key
+You will need an api key to run the project, go to the https://www.deepl.com/en/pro-api website, and create your account for free

+Then, store your API KEY to the .env file as the variable `KEY_DEEPL_API`